 His star on the rise once more, the 2013 season saw Hartley return to the top step of the podium and properly establish his sportscar credentials as he won in Grand-Am at Road America and in the European Le Mans series at Paul Ricard.

 Those performances helped catch the eye of Porsche, who duly signed Hartley to race alongside fellow antipodean (and F1 retiree) Mark Webber in 2014 as the German manufacturer made a full-scale return to the World Endurance Championship.

-Paired with Timo Bernhard, the duo scored a podium first time out and two more before the end of the year, before scooping world championship glory with four wins in 2015.
-A further four wins followed in 2016 before Hartley, minus Mark Webber but with fellow Kiwi Earl Bamber, landed the big one in 2017: the Le Mans 24 Hours.
+Paired with Timo Bernhard, the duo scored a podium first time out and two more followed before the end of the year, before they scooped world championship glory with four wins in 2015.
+A further four victories followed in 2016 before Hartley, minus Webber but with fellow Kiwi Earl Bamber, landed the big one in 2017: the Le Mans 24 Hours.

-But if that victory was amazing, so was what to follow.
-On the verge of another WEC title, but facing another crossroads with Porsche set to bow out of prototype racing, Hartley’s old employer made a surprise call.
+But if that victory was amazing, so was what was to follow.
+On the verge of a second WEC title, but facing another career dilemma with Porsche set to bow out of prototype racing, Hartley’s old employer made a surprise call.

 Needing a driver to replace Pierre Gasly while the Frenchman returned to Japan for the Super Formula season finale, Toro Rosso turned to the now 27-year-old New Zealander to fill their vacant cockpit in the United States.

 “This opportunity came as somewhat of a surprise, but I never did give up on my ambition and childhood dream to reach F1,” said Hartley, who had last tested for the Italian team in 2009.